Can AI-based trading give hedge funds an edge?

 In the UK, The Financial Conduct Authority (FCA) earlier this year published Algorithmic Trading Compliance in Wholesale Markets.
 This is a report helping them to comply with a tough new European Union directive, MiFID 2.

 The FCA wants humans to be able to intervene in trading operations if an algo goes wrong.
-It also wants senior managers to fully understand the AI technology used.
+It also wants senior managers to understand the AI technology used fully.
 If an algo goes wrong, senior managers will be held accountable.

 So far, HFs using fully automated AI-based trading have managed to beat the broader HF industry, but not the stock market, according to a Bloomberg article published at the end of last year.
 However, AI strategies make sense as a way of diversifying an investment portfolio and the latest Eurekahedge AI Hedge Fund Index does not look bad.